Edakkad Battalion 06

 Edakkad Battalion 06 is an Indian Malayalam-language action drama film directed by Swapnesh K. Nair, written by P.Balachandran, and produced by Shrikant Bhasi, Tomas Joseph Pattathanam and Jayant Mammen under the banner of Ruby Films.
-Starring an ensemble cast of Tovino Thomas, Samyuktha Menon, Rekha, Joy Mathew, Sudheesh and Abu Salim, the film is inspired by a true story.
+Starring an ensemble cast of Tovino Thomas, Samyuktha, Rekha Harris, Joy Mathew, Sudheesh and Abu Salim, the film is inspired by a true story.
 The filming began in May 2019.

 The film was released on 25 October 2019 during Diwali.

 Synopsis

 Shafeek's father wanted him to become a chef.
 He, however, chose to join the Indian Army instead.
 On his annual leave from work, as a young soldier, he must deal with his family, his bride to be and a gang involved in illegal activities.